India Surpasses 125 GW in Renewable Energy Capacity, Sets Ambitious Targets

 Credit: Studio Art Smile/Pexels

 has achieved a momentous milestone in its (RE) journey, with an installed RE capacity of approximately 125 GW as of March 31, 2023, according to a report prepared by CareEdge (CARE Ratings Limited).
-This remarkable achievement is underpinned by the dynamic expansion of the solar sector, leading the charge with 67 GW of installed capacity, closely trailed by wind energy at 43 GW.
-India's steadfast transition to renewable energy has significantly enhanced its energy landscape, with renewables now constituting 30% of the country's total capacity, marking a notable from the 15% figure at the close of FY16.
+This remarkable achievement is underpinned by the dynamic expansion of the solar sector, leading the charge with 67 GW of installed capacity, closely trailed by at 43 GW.
+India's steadfast transition to renewable energy has significantly enhanced its energy landscape, with renewables now constituting 30% of the country's total capacity, marking a notable ascent from the 15% figure at the close of FY16.

 Intriguingly, the commercial and industrial (C&I) sector is emerging as a pivotal player in India's RE landscape, poised for substantial capacity additions.
 Particularly, the wind energy sector, which grappled with challenges in recent times, is experiencing rejuvenation through innovative bidding trajectories and state-specific auctions.